Jens-Co/Jens-Co/README.md

 <br>
 [MCWatchdog](https://watchdog.mcprofile.io) A discord bot that tracks Minecraft server status and more.

-🔭 I’m currently doing triage for [GeyserMC](https://github.com/GeyserMC/Geyser)
+🔭 I’m a developer at [GeyserMC](https://github.com/GeyserMC/Geyser)

 ⚡ Also working with Development group **[KejonaMC](https://github.com/KejonaMC)**